Learning Fair Models without Sensitive Attributes: A Generative Approach

-\textbf{Evaluation Metrics} We use accuracy as a metric for the classification problem.
-Following existing work on fair models~ \cite{mehrabi2021survey}, we adopt equal opportunity $\Delta_{EO}$ and demographic parity $\Delta_{DP}$ as the fairness metrics.
-The smaller $\Delta_{EO}$ and $\Delta_{DP}$ are, the more fair the model is.
-The details of fairness metrics are given in the Appendix.
+For classification performance, we adopt the widely used accuracy as the evaluation metric.
+Following existing work on fair models~ \cite{mehrabi2021survey}, we adopt the difference in equal opportunity $\Delta_{EO}$ and demographic parity $\Delta_{DP}$ as the fairness metrics.
+They are defined as: